Our Meetings Are Held Thursday Nights at 7:00PM at the Thurmont Scouting, Inc. Building, 26 Elm Street

 Welcome to Troop 270 of Thurmont, Maryland.

 Troop 270 has a long legacy.
-While Troop 270 has only been around for a bit over 60 years, it's roots date back over 80.
+While Troop 270 has been around for 75 years, its roots date back over 90.
 From 1928 to 1932, Charles Eby led a group of 12 boys in an organization modeled after the Boy Scouts of America.
-In 1932, the boys, now under the leadership of Ross Smith, recruited the Thurmont Lions Club to sponsor a BSA troop and Troop 11 was chartered.
-The troop became inactive during World War II and was revived in 1946 during a national reorganization of the BSA in which Troop 11 became Troop 270.
-Throughout the years however, the troop has continuously been sponsored by the Thurmont Lions Club.
-In 1956, the Scoutmaster designed and had built the only privately owned Scout building in the council; it is owned by Thurmont Scouting, Inc., a non-profit dedicated to the ideals of all scouting groups.
+In 1932, the boys, now under the leadership of Ross Smith Sr., recruited the Thurmont Lions Club to sponsor a BSA troop and Troop 11 was chartered.
+It is unclear what happened during World War II, but there was a re-organization when the Francis Scott Key Council was absorbed by the National Capital Area Council during the war.
+Somewhere around March 1946 Troop 11 became Troop 270.
+Throughout the years, the troop has continuously been sponsored by the Thurmont Lions Club.
+In 1956, the Scoutmaster designed and had built the only privately owned Scout building in the council; it is owned by Thurmont Scouting, Inc., a not-for-profit dedicated to the ideals of all scouting groups.

+We have upgraded and significantly improved the Website for 2019 and are compliant with the EU GDPR!
 As you can see the upgrade and all new look of the Web site is complete!
 While you still will be able to find all the items that you are used to getting here, the look of the Web site is all new as well as most of everything you can't see.
-In addition to sprucing the site up, we have upgraded the workings to make the site accessible to the disabled and added new content for the Scouts, such as a new games section!Read more: Web Site News
+In addition to sprucing the site up, we have upgraded the workings to make the site accessible to the disabled and added new content for the Scouts.

-If you have a high speed Internet connection you can now take the required BSA Youth Protection Training and many other BSA required courses and receive certification, all online!
-Although non-registered leaders and parents cannot be certified, everyone is encouraged to take the training.
-The BSA Online Learning Center has opened the all new E-Learning Course Management System and NCAC is connected and using the system.
-Simple go to the ever expanding E-Learning Web site to check out all the new courses.
+You can now take the required BSA Youth Protection Training and almost every other BSA required course and receive certification, all online!
+Non-registered leaders and parents can be certified, and it is Troop 270's policy that any adult going on a camp-out or activity MUST be Youth Protection Trained.
+Everyone is encouraged to take the training.
+The BSA Learning Center has opened the Course Management System to everyone, registered leader, parents and scouts and Scoutbook is connected and using the system.
+Simply go to the ever expanding my.Scouting.org Website to check out all the new courses.

 Why Should You Join Troop 270?